3arthqu4ke/headlessmc/README.md

 5. HeadlessMc will generally not allow you to start the game without an account.
 Login to your Minecraft account by executing the `login <email>` command.
-For now, Microsoft's 2FA is not supported in headless mode, but you can use the `login -webview` flag to open Microsoft's login UI (You can then copy over the HeadlessMC folder with all files to your headless machine).
+For now, Microsoft's 2FA is not supported in headless mode, but you can use the `login -webview` flag to open Microsoft's login UI on machine with a graphic interface (You can then copy over the HeadlessMC folder with all login files to your headless machine).
+For login with webview you need JavaFX, which is not included in all Java distributions, in that case you need to use the larger `headlessmc-launcher-jfx.jar`.
 6. You can download Minecraft Vanilla versions with the download command, e.g. `download 1.21`.
 7. After downloading a Vanilla version you can also install modloaders with the `forge`, `fabric`, and `neoforge` commands, e.g. `fabric 1.21`.